Anti spam bot phpbb 3 forum hosting

 The change is quite simple:

-The key to effective spam prevention is making your forum unique.
 An effective way to do this is to utilize a third-party CAPTCHA plugin, made possible by phpBB 3.0.6's CAPTCHA architecture change.
 A list of validated CAPTCHA plugins (and other antispam MODs) is available here.
 Do note that all antispam MODs are not equally effective--you should review feedback in each item's Support area in the Customisation Database before deciding on the solution that is right for you.